nour-rayann/alx-higher_level_programming/README.md

-the start of learning python.
+This is me learning python.